transposit-connectors/smartsheet_slack_helpdesk/README.md

 #### Fork in Transposit

-1. Authenticate your API token with Slack
-2. Authenticate Slackbot's API token with the Client iD in your Slack App under Authentication
+1. Authenticate Slack's API token with the Client ID and Secret in **Data connections > Slack > Authentication**.
+You can find this in your Slack App under APp Credentials.
-3. Find your Smartsheet sheet id by running `list_sheets` and copying the id value to [environment variables](https://www.transposit.com/docs/building/environment-variables/).
+2. Find your Smartsheet sheet id by running `list_sheets` and copying the id value to [environment variables](https://www.transposit.com/docs/building/environment-variables/).

 ### Transposit Functions